 In Science and Technology the children will be focusing on space.
 They will be investigating how different sized craters and volcanoes are formed and using UV beads to find the best material to make an astronaut helmet’s visor from.
 We will be working alongside Space Ambassador, Emma Wride throughout our project to help bring things to life.

 Check out this game on the BBC website:

 In the second half-term, our science will switch to a focus on water, where we will explore the water cycle, animal adaptions and food webs and chains alongside other areas.

 Our project topic this half-term is ‘From Nazi to Nasa’.
 This will be covered in our afternoon subjects, including geography, history, music and art.
 We will be looking at the home front during WWII and the impact of the Blitz, rationing and evacuation on the people of Britain.
 We will then move onto the space race!
 Where we will look at the history of space and where would be best to buy a plot of land beyond Earth.

 From the second half of summer term, we will be working on the project ‘H2wOah’.
 As part of this project, we will be gathering curriculum ideas from the children and using these to inform planning for the summer term, so this area will be updated following such activities.
 Some of our activities will be linked to designing a pier for Cardiff Bay.

 PE and Games

 Homework will be set weekly on a Friday and covered in class the following Friday.
 Homework will usually alternate between maths and literacy with occasional project based tasks set.
 From time to time, online homework will be set, such as on Google Classroom.
 Spellings will also be set on a Friday and tested the following Friday.
-These will be posted weekly on Google Classroom (as well as being sent home in homework books with related activities) along with a brief description of the homework task set.

 If ever you have any questions, please do not hesitate to contact us.